celestiaorg/docs/docs/nodes/mamaki.md

 Where `<CELESTIA-ADDRESS>` is a `celestia1******` generated address.

+> Note: Faucet has a limit of 10 tokens per week per address/Discord ID

 ## Setup P2P Network

 Now we will setup the P2P Networks by cloning the networks repository: